IPAMS/IDSimF/documentation/installation/compiling_windows.rst

 Install Cygwin and required Cygwin packages ...........................................

-Install Windows Subsystem for Linux (WSL) acoordings to the `installation guide <https://docs.microsoft.com/en-us/windows/wsl/install-win10>`_.
+Install Windows Subsystem for Linux (WSL) according to the `installation guide <https://docs.microsoft.com/en-us/windows/wsl/install-win10>`_.
 Install Ubuntu 20.04 LTS from the `Microsoft Store <https://www.microsoft.com/en-us/p/ubuntu-2004-lts/9n6svws3rx71>`_.

 After the installation of Ubuntu 20.04 (Focal Fossa) in WSL, you should have an "Ubuntu" tile in your Windows menu, which starts a new shell within the Ubuntu installation.